QuantumPL/site/content/publication/JavadiAbhari2012/index.md

   routines) which will be defined using different coding techniques.
 As a quantum programming language (QPL), Scaffold was formulated to make it easy to express an algorithm with so many disparate components in a clean and efficient manner.
-It is from this notion of \"putting things together\" that Scaffold derives its name.'
+It is from this notion of "putting things together" that Scaffold derives its name.'
 publication: ''
 links:
 - name: URL